Ibraam-Nashaat/Chess-With-Assembly/README.md

 - Serial port connector to connect both PCs (ex: [Serial to Ethernet Connector ](https://www.serial-over-ethernet.com/))

 ## How to run
-- The program requires two PCs connected through a serial port.
+- The program requires two PCs connected through a serial port:
+    - To open the game on two different PCs, open the **Serial to Ethernet Connector** and open a client connection on one PC and a Server connection on the other PC.
+    - To open the game on the same PC, open the **Serial to Ethernet Connector** and open a client connection and a Server connection on the same PC.
 - In `singleChess.conf`,`Chess-COM1.conf`and `Chess-COM2.conf` change the directory to your current directory.

 <img src="assets/config.png" >